 Safari with Surfing in South Africa

 These other attractions make for great combination trips to South Africa.
 They can also be especially important to convince a group of friends and family to go on the trip with you when surfing may not be their first love.
 Go with a mixed group and there will still be plenty to do in South Africa for everyone.
+And the waves don’t always cooperate.
+While Durban is known for the most consistent waves, even Durban has its off days.
 It’s also a myth that you can’t find South African safari package trips that, nonetheless, allow for the necessary flexibility to get in a fair amount of surfing.
-We went on the Rothschild Travel and Leisure Safari that gave us four days to spend in and around Cape Town and where there’s plenty of surfing in the surrounding area.
+We went on the Rothschild Travel and Leisure South African Safari that gave us four days to spend in and around Cape Town and where there’s plenty of surfing in the surrounding area.